nakulkush/Geosphere-Where-Am-I/README.md

-# 🌍 Where Am I? - Location Finder App
+# 🌍 Where Am I? - Location & Multi-Neighbour Finder App

-This is a simple web application that helps you determine your current location and provides detailed information about the country you're in.
-It leverages the Geolocation API to get your position, reverse geocodes your coordinates into a human-readable address, and fetches country data from a REST API.
+This web application identifies your current location and provides detailed information about your country and all its neighboring countries.
+It leverages the Geolocation API to get your position, reverse geocodes your coordinates into a human-readable address, and fetches country data from a REST API, including information about multiple neighboring countries.

 ## 📋 Features

-- **Geolocation:** Automatically retrieves the user's latitude and longitude using the Geolocation API.
+- **Geolocation:** Retrieves the user's latitude and longitude using the Geolocation API.
-- **Reverse Geocoding:** Converts the geographic coordinates into a readable location (city, country) with BigDataCloud's Reverse Geocoding API.
+- **Reverse Geocoding:** Converts geographic coordinates into a readable location (city, country) with BigDataCloud's Reverse Geocoding API.
-- **Country Information:** Fetches and displays key details about the user's country, including:
+- **Country & Multi-Neighbour Information:** Displays country information, including:
   - Flag
   - Population
   - Language
   - Currency
+  - All Neighboring Countries
-- **Error Handling:** Manages potential errors, such as denied location access or API failures, and displays appropriate error messages.
+- **Error Handling:** Manages potential errors such as location access denial or API failures and displays appropriate error messages.

 ## 🚀 Getting Started